Lachine massacre: Aftermath

 Fort Rémy, also known as Fort Lachine.

 Word of the attack spread when one of the Lachine survivors reached a local garrison 3 mi away and notified the soldiers of the events.
-In response to the attack, the French mobilized 200 soldiers under the command of Daniel d'Auger de Subercase, along with 100 armed civilians and some soldiers from nearby Forts Rémy, Rolland, and de La Présentation to march against the Iroquois.
-They defended some of the fleeing colonists from their Mohawk pursuers, but just prior to reaching Lachine, the armed forces were recalled to Fort Rolland by the order of Governor Denonville, who was trying to pacify the local Iroquois inhabitants.
-He had 700 soldiers at his disposal within the Montreal barracks and might have overtaken the Iroquois forces but decided to follow a diplomatic route.
+In response to the attack, the French mobilized 200 soldiers under the command of Daniel d'Auger de Subercase, along with 100 armed civilians and some soldiers from nearby Forts Rémy, Rolland, and de La Présentation to march against the Haudenosaunee.
+They defended some of the fleeing colonists from their Mohawk pursuers, but just prior to reaching Lachine, the armed forces were recalled to Fort Rolland by the order of Governor Denonville, who was trying to pacify the local Haudenosaunee inhabitants.
+He had 700 soldiers at his disposal within the Montreal barracks and might have overtaken the Haudenosaunee forces but decided to follow a diplomatic route.

 Numerous attacks from both sides followed, but none was fatal, and the two groups quickly realized the futility of their attempts to drive the other out.
-In February 1690, the French began peace negotiations with the Iroquois.
+In February 1690, the French began peace negotiations with the Haudenosaunee.
 The French returned captured natives in exchange for the beginnings of peace talks.
 Throughout the 1690s, there were no major French or native raids, and even against the will of the English, peace talks continued.
-The time of relative peace eventually led to the Montreal Treaty of 1701 by which the Iroquois promised to remain neutral in case of war between the French and the English.
+The time of relative peace eventually led to the Montreal Treaty of 1701 by which the Haudenosaunee promised to remain neutral in case of war between the French and the English.

 Following the events at Lachine, Denonville was recalled to France for matters unrelated to the massacre, and Louis de Buade de Frontenac took over governorship of Montreal in October.
 Frontenac launched raids of vengeance against the English colonists to the south "in Canadien style" by attacking during the winter months of 1690 such as the Schenectady massacre.